gstlearn/gstlearn/r/README.md

 ## Requirements

-For using this package, the requirements for building *gstlearn C++ library* must be installed:
+1. For using this package, the requirements for building *gstlearn C++ library* must be installed:

 * See [instructions here](https://github.com/gstlearn/gstlearn#required-tools-installation)

-The following tools must be also available (See [required tools installation](#required-tools-installation) instructions below):
+2. The following tools must be also available (See [required tools installation](#required-tools-installation) instructions below):

 * SWIG 4 or higher
 * R 4 or higher with ggplot2 and gridExtra packages
 * RTools 4 for Windows user

+3. Finally, the source code of [gstlearn repository must be cloned](https://github.com/gstlearn/gstlearn#get-the-sources)

 ## Installation